-Formation of a Special Tax District in Horry and Georgetown Counties
+Formation of Special Tax Districts in Horry and Georgetown Counties

-Is a special tax district the right avenue for you?
+Is a special tax district right for you?

-Are you a property owner in a subdivision or neighborhood where the roads are neither maintained by the government entity or the homeowners’ association?
-Do you need street lights where the voluntary homeowners’ association cannot afford same?
-Do you and other neighbors feel that the streets may be safer if you had police cars patrolling the area and speed bumps in place on the roads to slow down fast traffic?
-If you answered yes to any of the above concerns or have similar concerns for your neighborhood, you may want to consider looking into forming a special tax district.
-You will first want to get a general idea of how many other homeowners in your area have similar concerns and how much money you can all set aside to pay for the costs and fees of forming same.
-If your proposed special tax district passes all the stages, each property owner in the vicinity will be taxed based on the millage rate, yearly budget and the assessed value of their property compared to others in the proposed parameters.
+Are you a property owner in a subdivision or neighborhood where the roads are not maintained by the government or by the homeowners’ association?
+Do you need street lights that the HOA can’t afford to install?
+Do you and other neighbors feel that the streets might be safer if you had police cars patrolling the area or speed bumps in place to slow fast-moving traffic?
+If you are concerned about the absence of these and other services, you may want to consider forming a special tax district.
+However, you will first want to get a general idea of how many other homeowners in your area have similar concerns and how much money you all can set aside to pay for the costs and fees involved.
+We can explain to you and your neighbors the process of creating a special tax district and help you decide if it’s the right move in your circumstances.

 Why you need an attorney to help you form a special tax district

 You and your neighbors might think you can form a special tax district without legal assistance simply by following the authorizing statute, but the process can be more complicated than the statute suggests.
 You will need an attorney who is familiar with and has worked with the county assessor’s office and the county counsel, as well as a title abstractor who can locate a map of the proposed area for the special tax district.
 Bill DesChamps, founder and managing attorney of the DesChamps Law Firm, helped create some of the first special tax districts in Horry County.
 We are one of the few local real estate law firms with a special concentration in this technical field of law.